Last updated: June 2020

 You could take an online test – if you answer honestly, your type should among your top scores.
 Bear in mind that it is normal, because of the way the Enneagram works, for you to have multiple high scores.

 Once you have figured out your dominant type, you should attempt to discover everything there is to know about the type.
-I recommend that you get yourself a copy of the Wisdom of the Enneagram, which also features on this list of personal growth books to read ASAP.

 After or alongside that, figure out which wing is your strongest wing.
 Your online test might help you to identify your wing.